ADOPT A POTTER APPRENTICESHIPS

 - there is no age limit and every applicant is considered on their own merit.

 - applications must be made using our application form which can be downloaded from the link below.
-Applications are reviewed annually and the application deadline is posted on the website and through our mailing list.
+The application deadline for 2019 funding is 15th October 2018.

 - once you have established an agreement between you and your chosen host potter please apply for funding by submitting the application form with all the necessary information together with 6 good quality images of your work.